trustbit/licenseguard/README.md

 Examples:

-  Test that no "beerware license" dependency was used            $ license-test --blacklist Beerware List of blacklisted licenses                                   $ license-test --blacklist beerware --blacklist AGPL-3.0 Ignore a dependency                                            $ license-test --ignore yargs@10.0.3 Ignore multiple dependencies                                   $ license-test --ignore yargs@10.0.3 --ignore doctrine@2.1.0
+  Test that no "beerware license" dependency was used            $ licenseguard --blacklist Beerware List of blacklisted licenses                                   $ licenseguard --blacklist beerware --blacklist AGPL-3.0 Ignore a dependency                                            $ licenseguard --ignore yargs@10.0.3 Ignore multiple dependencies                                   $ licenseguard --ignore yargs@10.0.3 --ignore doctrine@2.1.0
 ```

-## The `licensetestrc` file
+## The `licenseguardrc` file

-You can configure blacklist and ignore dependencies in a `.licensetestrc` file in the directory you wish to license test
+You can configure blacklist and ignore dependencies in a `.licenseguardrc` file in the directory you wish to license test

 *Example*